 How does this program differ from other cancer screening programs (such as mammography or colon cancer screening)?

-A lung cancer screening program requires a multidisciplinary approach, with physicians of different disciplines all collaborating to monitor changes in a patient’s lung health over the course of three years.
+A lung cancer screening program requires a multidisciplinary approach, with physicians of different disciplines all collaborating to monitor changes in a patient’s lung screening CT scans over time.
 In addition, benign lung nodules are found very frequently in lung cancer screening studies.

 Why should I choose Karmanos Cancer Center for lung cancer screening?